amastour/ansible101/training/lesson-04/README.md

-#Ansible Variables
+# Ansible Variables
 We use variables in ansible to deal with the situation where things differ between systems.
-Variables are really simply in ansible and declare as key value pair, for example, `name: tendo`, where `name` is a key and `tendo` is it's value.
+Variables are really simply in ansible and declare as key value pair, for example, `name: foo`, where `name` is a key and `foo` is it's value.

 Let's take our previous playbook that we have used to install Nginx, this time, we'll modify it to install the exact version of Nginx instead of default version that Ubuntu will automatically install.
 It's really easy to use the variable inside ansible task, just enclose the variable name inside `"{{ double curly braces }}"`